jegagner/SparkLearning/README.md

 # Summary
 This pathway gave guidance on learning about Spark and Databricks.
 You should now be able to apply these skills to data engineering, data science, azure architectures, and any unique work you are faced with.
 You may also be interested in taking the [Databricks Certified Developer](https://academy.databricks.com/category/certifications) exam.
 We recommend the Python version unless you have previous Scala knowledge.

 Next, it is important to share the Databricks work you complete with the TC.
 Please make suggestions on this page by creating a pull request with changes.
 If you roll off a Databricks project, share your client stories and challenges with a pull request or work with Grant Stephens to schedule a time to present to the TC.
+We will be rewarding excellent contributors with Go Team! awards.
 Pull request instructions can be found [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 Requests will be reviewed monthly.
 If you would like your request reviewed sooner, please contact Jennifer Gagner, Matt Russell, or Grant Stephens.